applied-systems-biology/DeconvTest/README.md

     a batch mode.
     - `quantification`: the performance quantification module; contains functions for evaluating deconvolution accuracy in a batch mode.
-- `scripts`: exemplary scripts and settings files.
+- `scripts`: exemplary scripts and configuration files.
 - `tests`: unit tests.

 For a detailed user guide,